stanfordroboticsclub/pupperv3-independent-study/docs/course-info/syllabus.rst

 Researchers from Google Brain will give a guest lecture during the quarter on their work teaching robots new skills using reinforcement learning.

+*"Empowering robots with AI is essential to make them smart and useful in people's daily life.
+It is one of the most important research directions in both academia and industry.
+This class teaches the most relevant skills, gives students hand-on experiences, and prepares them for a career in the area of AI and robotics."* - Jie Tan, Staff Research Scientist at Google Brain

 **Expected time commitment:** 6 - 8 hours per week.

 **Estimated class size:** 8 - 12 students